 Image credit: Sport Singapore

 Sports science and sports medicine go hand in hand with an athlete’s training regime, so it’s crucial for them to have easy access to said facilities.
-As part of Team Singapore’s new home, such centres will be open in close proximity for athletes to visit whenever they like.
+As part of Team Singapore’s new home, such centres will provide physiotherapy, rehabilitation, nutrition, and strength and conditioning services.

 The Kallang Football Hub officially opened its doors in April this year.
 There’s a full natural pitch, 3 artificial turf pitches, and 3 futsal courts to kick balls at.
 4 of these courts are also sheltered so that the weather won’t affect training sessions.